Raphael-Boichot/GB-SMART-multiboot-rom-manager/README.md

 ## Why it is not 100 % reliable...

 I own the Parallel GB-transferer and I remind the multiboot support as beeing a very unreliable feature.
 I do not even remind been able to make it work one single time correctly on real hardware.
-I though it was due to some noise on my parallel port so I used it essentially to extract images from my Game Boy Camera and dump roms and sram.
+I though it was due to some noise on my parallel port so I used the GB-transferer essentially to extract images from my Game Boy Camera and dump roms and sram.

 In fact the multiboot support was kind of glitchy for real.